catseye/Funicular/README.markdown

 Each funicular is defined by a `Funicularfile` in a particular directory dedicated to that funicular (in analogy with `Makefile`, `Vagrantfile`, etc.)

-A funicular is generally based around a particular Platform.
+A funicular defines a development environment; is generally based around a particular Platform.
 The Platform defines a default Architecture, which in turn defines a default Emulator.

 In truth, it is more complicated than that.
 Architectures have a many-to-many relationship with Platforms, which themselves have a many-to-many relationship